-Thank you for serving as an NCAA site representative at one of the preliminary-round sites of the Division III Football Championship.
+Thank you for serving as an NCAA site representative at one of the preliminary-round sites of the Division III Field Hockey Championship.

-During the preliminary round(s) of championship competition, NCAA site representatives serve as the primary ambassadors of both the NCAA and the NCAA Division III Football Committee.
-As such, NCAA site representatives are expected to conduct preliminary-round championship competition according to the policies and procedures outlined in this manual, the pre-championships manual and the host operations manual.
-NCAA site representatives also are responsible for conducting both the administrative meeting and the officials meeting prior to the start of preliminary-round competition.
+During the preliminary round(s) of championship competition, NCAA site representatives serve as the primary ambassadors of both the NCAA and the NCAA Division III Field Hockey Committee.
+As such, NCAA site representatives are expected to conduct preliminary-round championship competition according to the policies and procedures outlined in this manual, the prechampionship manual and the host operations manual.
+NCAA site representatives also are responsible for conducting both the administrative meeting and the officials meeting before the start of preliminary-round competition.

 Please note: A teleconference will be conducted at 11 a.m.
-Eastern time, Nov.
-11, for all site representatives and NCAA staff to review duties and responsibilities.
-Please refer to Appendix B for the teleconference agenda and call-in information.
+Eastern time, Oct.
+31, for all site representatives and NCAA staff to review duties and responsibilities.

-In preparation for your role, please review and have on hand the following documents, which may be found on NCAA.org:
+In preparation for your role, please review and have on hand the following documents, which may be found on ncaa.org:

-- Pre-championship manual http://www.ncaa.org/championships/division-III-football - Host operations manual http://www.ncaa.org/championships/division-III-football
+- Prechampionship manual: ncaa.org/championships/division-iii-field-hockey - Host operations manual: ncaa.org/championships/division-iii-field-hockey